 Begin by winding the strand out to the end of the branch and then back to the stem and do this with every single branch, adding more strands as you need.
 Each time when two strands connect, try to ensure that the connection is in the middle of the tree so it is well hidden and won’t spoil your finished look.

 This technique works equally well with white lights, multi-coloured lights or even a single-colour light, such as blue Christmas lights.

 When you are finished adding lights to your entire tree, we highly recommend that you plug the final strand into a foot operated switch cord.
 This will allow you to easily and conveniently turn the Christmas tree lights on and off.

 I am a big fan of white lights for the tree.
 I feel that it brightens the tree but really showcases the ornaments, garland and bows.
 If you like coloured lights though, here's a modern twist.
 Decorate your tree as above using white lights, then use additional strands of multi-coloured lights or single-colour lights and wrap just around the outside of the tree like you would with garland.
 Your friends and family will think you hired a professional decorator with this sophisticated look!

-See Christmas come to life in pictures.
+See Parties and Celebrations come to life in pictures.
 Follow me on Pinterest.